gentics/demoportal/README.md

   * demoportal-portalnode-webapp
   * demoportal-genticsimagestore-webapp

-* Add the following argument to your Server VM Arguments:
+* Add the following argument to your Server VM arguments:

 ```
   -Dworkspace.dir=${workspace_loc}